vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 2004

-The Relation between the Skandapurāṇa and the āvantyakhaṇd
+The Relation between the Skandapurāṇa and the āvantyakhaṇḍa. in: Bakker,

-. a. in: Bakker,

 Hans ṭ \(eḍ\), Origin and Growth of the Puranic Text Corpus with Special Reference to the Skandapurāṇa.
 Delhi.
 Papers of the 12th World Sanskrit